BordGaisIntegration/.github/pull_request_template.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

 - [ ] Deployed in Terraform workspace
-- [ ] Tested in EKS Test environments
 - [ ] Terraform Plan
 - [ ] Test cases